Extended formulations for convex hulls of graphs of bilinear functions: Background and Our Results

-Moreover, this $\P$ is a minimal extension of $\X(f)$. \end{theorem}
+Moreover, this polytope $\P$ is a minimal extension of $\X(f)$. \end{theorem}

-All inequalities in above theorem are Padberg's clique inequalities:~(\ref{eq:clique_minus_1}) and~(\ref{eq:clique_minus_2}) for the maximal cliques in $G$ and~(\ref{eq:clique_minus_3}) for $K_n$.
-It should be of no surprise that the non-McCormick inequalities required to describe $\X(f)$ all have negative coefficients on the $y$ variables, because only $\vex[f](\vec{x})$ is unknown since two of the McCormick inequalities for every $y_{ij}$ are known to describe $\cav[f](\vec{x})$ when edge weights are nonnegative (cf. Corollary~\ref{cor:cav}).
+Constraints~\eqref{eq:clique_minus_0} are sums of McCormick inequalities $x_i+x_{n-1}-y_{i,n-1}\leq 1$ and $x_i+x_{n}-y_{in}\leq 1$.
+The other inequalities in the above theorem come from Padberg's clique inequalities:~(\ref{eq:clique_minus_1}) are the averages of the clique inequalities for the two maximal cliques in $G$ and~(\ref{eq:clique_minus_3}) are the clique inequalities for $K_n$.
+It should be of no surprise that the non-McCormick inequalities required to describe $\X(f)$ all have negative coefficients on the $y$ variables, because only $\vex[f](\vec{x})$ is unknown since two of the McCormick inequalities for every $y_{ij}$ are known to describe $\cav[f](\vec{x})$ when edge weights are non-negative (\cite{Luedtke12,Tawarmalani12}, see also Corollary~\ref{cor:cav} below).
 An interesting feature of this theorem is that the variable $y_{n-1,n}$ is used although it does not correspond to an edge in $G$.
 The point in Figure~\ref{fig:K5-} illustrates that the clique inequalities for the cliques in the given graph are not sufficient in general.
 The point satisfies the clique inequalities for the seven 3-cliques, and for the two $4$-cliques, as well as the cycle inequalities for all cycles in $K_5^-$, but $\pi[f](\vect x,\vect y)=(1/2,1/2,1/2,3/4,1/4,\,3/2)\not\in X(f)$, because it violates the inequality

 which can be obtained by using $y_{45}\leq x_5$ to eliminate $y_{45}$ from a clique inequality for the $K_5$.